calincan2000/CalincanMircea/index.md

 ## Deep Learning Projects -[See credential](https://graduation.udacity.com/nd101)

 - ### [Image-classifier from scratch that will identify different species of flowers](https://github.com/calincan2000/Image-classifier)
+Project image classifier from scratch that will identify different species of flowers
 - ### [Predicting Bike-Sharing Patterns ](https://github.com/calincan2000/project-bikesharing)
 Learn neural network basics, and build your first network with Python and NumPy.
 Use the modern deep learning framework PyTorch to build multi-layer neural networks, and analyze real data.